iniquitybbs/iniquity/README.md

     <img src="https://raw.githubusercontent.com/bertrandom/press-enter/gh-pages/iniquity.png" height="300">
 </p>

+## Key Features
+1. Cross-platform.
+Runs anywhere Ruby runs.
+2. Iniquity has been re-imagined as modular system.
+    - Create your BBS using Iniquity's 'ipm' packages.
+    - Install/customize/remove ipm packages easily.

 ## Getting Started
 This software is highly experimental.
 Right now only the telnet service really works.
-Soon I'll have modules loading and then things will really get cooking.
-I'd like to have the core mechanics ironed out before I elaborate on other features.

-Install Iniquity...
+Install Iniquity from RubyGems...

     gem install iniquity

+Create a directory for your new BBS and initialize it...

+    mkdir MyBBS ; cd MyBBS
+    iniquity init

 Install the "examples" ipm package to help get started...